 You saw that money is deeply associated with debt, that money naturally, inevitably, resolves to debt, because debt is the most efficient way to occupy the space between giving and receiving.

-And because we facilitate trades and debts this way, by creating money 'on demand', it's clear that we don't have to find and then lend pre-existing money that belongs to other people.
-Access to money, then, could - and surely should - be available to all, easily, efficiently and at the minimum possible cost: in most circumstances 0% + nothing more than a competitive fee.
+And because we facilitate trades and debts this way, by creating money 'on demand', it's clear that we don't have to find or lend money that already belongs to other people.
+Access to money, then, could - and should - be available to all, easily, efficiently and at the minimum possible cost: in most circumstances 0% + nothing more than a competitive fee.

-But you've also seen that a powerful profit motive exists to portray finance and debts in a different way.
-In the world today, such financial relationships are communicated in the language of "lending" and "borrowing", implying the use of other people's money and justifying often extreme exclusivity and expense in financing.
+But we know that powerful profit motives exists to portray finance and debts a different way.
+Throughout the world today, these financial arrangements are communicated in the language of "lending" and "borrowing", to imply the use of other people's money and justify exclusivity and expense in financing.

-The same relationships also dominate most of the world's public sectors/ governments.
-Just as banks create money and communicate that in the language of lending and borrowing for households and the wider private sector, so too do banks create money and 'loan' it to governments/nation states.
+The same arrangements also dominate the world's public sectors/governments.
+Just as banks create money and communicate it as 'lending and borrowing' for households, so too do banks create money as 'loans' and 'borrowing' for governments/nation states.

 Real Rights Real Change

-Basic economic literacy is every child's educational right.
+Basic economic literacy is everyone's educational right.
 And it would inevitably lead to people all over the world demanding far greater democratic and human rights.
 Join us in demanding:

-And remember: The world has long been shaped by the richest/most powerful.
-Humanitarian work has always - and will always - have to go up against the interests and demands of the world's most powerful capitalists.
+The world has always been shaped by the richest, the most powerful.
+Humanitarian work has always had to fight back against the interests and demands of elites.